-What is a “Pilot” Program and when did America World start a program in Honduras?
+When did America World start a program in Honduras?

-The term “Pilot” is our way of distinguishing that this is a new program.
-The America World program in Honduras officially opened in early 2011.
+Our program in Honduras officially opened in early 2011.
 Prior to opening the program to the general public, AW assisted several pilot program families through their adoption process.
 Additionally, AW works in conjunction with other charitable organizations and non-profits to assist with orphan advocacy in the country of Honduras.

 What is the timeline for an adoption from Honduras?